 The Business Innovation and Technology Program (BIT) provides free access to technological resources to help aspiring entrepreneurs develop new products to bring to market, and incorporate technology into their existing business.
 Participants will have access to a maker lab, hands-on workshops in 3D printing, app development, big data and other topics, and skillsets that usher entrepreneurs into participating in the 21st-century tech economy.
 Graduates of BIT become members of an alumni network granting free access to a plethora on ongoing support and resources.
 Customized entrepreneurship training and collaborative resources within Chicago’s tech ecosystem supports participants product development and go to market strategies to build sustainable business models.

-- Written concept submission including target market, price point, value proposition, stage of development, and analysis of competition and funding needed with 5 days of your application.
+- Submit written concept submission including target market, price point, value proposition, stage of development, and analysis of competition and funding needed with 5 days of your application.

-- The presentations are the last step in determining who is selected for the second BIT cohort scheduled to start September 20, 2018.
+- Candidate interviews are the the last step in the selection process for the BIT cohort scheduled to start February 21, 2019.

 Upon review of application, candidates that are not ready for engage in a BIT cohort and may be referred for consideration to the Entrepreneurial Training Program (ETP) for mastery of business fundamentals and then join BIT when they have a deeper understanding of these principles.
 In rare cases applicants will be allowed to participate in the BIT program simultaneously with the ETP program.